z1996xm/BIGTREETECH/docs/Octopus Pro.md

 ### **MOTHERBOARD FIRMWARE SUPPORT**

 Marlin, Klipper and RRF (429 variant) all support the Octopus Pro.
 You can compile and configure you firmware variant of choice according to the methods specified by the developers of that firmware.
-In time, configuration files for different firmware distributions will be made available on the <a href="https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Pro">octopus-pro github</a>.
+In time, configuration files for different firmware distributions will be made available on the [octopus-pro github](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Pro).
 Covering how to compile firmware using VSCode is beyond the scope of this manual however there is an abundance of information online which explains how to set up VSCode on your machine and how to configure Marlin thereafter.
 Good places to start are provided for your convenience in the links below:

 • https://marlinfw.org/docs/basics/install_platformio_vscode.html